mbund/buckeyectf-2022/writeups/ronin/ronin.md

 ```

 ## A note on debugging
-The `scroll` serves as our `puts` alternative, and otherwise prints a lot of stuff to the screen, but it sleeps for a long time and is a very unpleasant debugging experience.
-We can use `pwntools` `gdb.attach` to execute a gdb commands on the bianary when we run it which allows us to skip the function.
+The `scroll` serves as our `puts` alternative but it sleeps for a long time and is a very unpleasant debugging experience.
+We can use `pwntools` `gdb.attach` to execute a gdb commands on the binary when we run it which allows us to skip the function.
 Basically, we set the first instruction of `usleep` to be `0xc3` which is `ret`, so the real underlying function of `usleep` is never called, and `scroll` will print everything immediately without needing to wait so long every time the binary is run.

 ```python
 gdb.attach(r, '''